SachaWheeler/sachawheeler.github.io/books/_posts/2017-8-10-There-Are-No-Electrons.md

 author: Kenn Amdahl
 rating: 5
 date: Thu, 10 Aug 2017
-summary: A explanation of electricity priciples.
+summary: A explanation of electricity principles.
 review: a charming, informative and amusing analysis on electricity.
 ---